 Blade: The chef’s knife is a workhorse, slicing through onions, tomatoes, cabbage, hard veggies, and raw meat with almost no effort.
 With the santoku, I easily cut through carrots, sweet potatoes, squash, and even small pork pieces and thick boneless beef.
 That kind of performance tells me the forged high-carbon Japanese steel and 15° edge are genuinely pulling their weight.
 I was honestly shocked when the kitchen shears sliced through frozen chicken like it was warm butter.

-Still, for a knife set under $300, the overall performance has been excellent.
-After a couple of months, edge retention has been better than expected, and quick touch-ups with the honing rod or my 1000/6000 whetstone keep everything sharp.
+Edge Retention: For a knife set under $300, the overall performance has been impressive.
+After a couple of months of regular use and testing, the edge retention has exceeded my expectations.

 Handle: The triple-riveted pakkawood handles have a smooth, solid feel with clean joints and a sturdy full-tang build.
 The larger knives balance well and fit my big hand comfortably, and the curved shape gives me extra control even when my hands are wet.
 I’ve never felt strain during long prep sessions.
 The classic wood finish looks great, though it can get slightly slick if I don’t dry it right away.